openid/OpenYOLO-Spec/android/retrieve.md

 when used by the requester.
 Additionally, it _must not_ contain any privacy or security sensitive information, such as pre-fetched credentials.
 It is recommended that the provider implement tamper-detection for the intent.

-Once the intent is dispatched by the requesting service, the provider can perform any necessary processing and user interaction to release a credential.
-The provider creates a credential response message (specified in [SECTION](#credential-response-message)), and passes this back to the requester via [setResult][android-set-result].
-The intent data returned to the client _must_ carry the credential response message using an extra, named "org.openyolo.credential.retrieve.result".
-Additionally, the result code contained in that credential result _must_ match the result code for the provider activity.